-Cameroon has successfully stopped mass drug administration (MDA) for lymphatic filariasis in the country following the likely interruption of transmission of the causative parasite in all 142 endemic districts as of FY22 (October 2021 – September 2022).
+Cameroon has successfully stopped mass drug administration (MDA) for lymphatic filariasis in the country following the likely interruption of transmission in all 142 endemic districts as of FY22 (October 2021 – September 2022).

 Standard Disease-Specific Indicators as of FY21